Why Do Motorcycle Fuses Blow? – (Explained)

 Motorcycle Fuse

-You can tell your motorcycle fuse is blown by opening and fuse box and inspecting the curved metal strip inside the fuse.
+You can tell your motorcycle fuse is blown by inspecting the curved metal strip inside the fuse.
 Before inspecting the fuse, turn off the ignition key and remove the seat to locate the fuse box.
 If the curved metal strip inside the fuse is melted/broken, it means the fuse is blown, and you need to replace it with the same amperage spare fuse.

 You can also test a fuse with the help of a multimeter.
 Set the multimeter position to the continuity checker and connect both terminals.
 If your multimeter shows no continuity, it means your fuse is blown, and you need to replace it.

-What To Do If Main Fuse is Blown?
+What To Do If the Main Fuse is Blown?

 If your main fuse is blown, in that case, your motorcycle will not start at all.
 Also, no other electrical accessories will function if the main fuse is blown.
 To fix this, you need to remove the blown fuse from the box and insert the spare fuse with the same amperage rating provided by the motorcycle manufacturers.

-In case no spare fuse is left in the fuse box, and you’re outside, you can connect both terminals with a thin metal wire (not too thick) and insert it back into its position.
+If no spare fuse is left in the box and no mechanic shop is around, you can connect both terminals with a thin metal wire (not too thick) and insert it back into its position.
 After reaching the home, replace that fuse with the same ampere rating.

 The location of the fuse box depends upon the motorcycle model — generally, the fuse box is located below the motorcycle seat where the battery is installed.
 However, in some older bikes, the fuse box is located underneath the handlebar.